gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 # Roadmap to SAP Datasphere

-SAP is encouraging customers to transition to Datasphere.
+SAP is encouraging customers to transition to Datasphere from BW.

 ![alt text](/Roadmap/images/AsIs.png?raw=true)

 ![alt text](/Roadmap/images/Target.png?raw=true)

+> [!Note]
+> But if there is BW-BPC, replace it with the embeded BPC in S/4HANA or achieve it in SAC?

 # 1. Migration